mako-framework/docs/02_routing_and_controllers/02_controllers.md

 return $this->jsonResponse([1, 2, 3])->asJsonpWith('callback');
 ```

-You can also set the character set and status code using the following methods.
+You can also set and get the character set and status code using the following methods.

 | Method name | Description               |
 |-------------|---------------------------|